Work Song (Hozier song)

 "Work Song" is a song recorded by Irish singer-songwriter Hozier for his 2014 eponymous debut studio album.
-It was released on 16 March 2015 as the fifth single from the record, appearing on the Irish Singles Chart and Billboard Hot Rock & Alternative Songs Chart.
+It was released on 16 March 2015 as the fifth single from the record, appearing on the Irish Singles Chart and Billboard Hot Rock & Alternative Songs chart.
 An accompanying music video was released in March 2015.
+The song appeared in the fifteenth episode of the eighth season of the American procedural drama 9-1-1.

 Promotion and release

-On 5 March, he played the song on The Tonight Show Starring Jimmy Fallon.
+On 5 March 2015, Hozier played the song on The Tonight Show Starring Jimmy Fallon.
 The song impacted United States Rock Radio on 16 March 2015.
 "Work Song" was featured in the trailer for George Tillman Jr.'s 2015 film adaptation of The Longest Ride, a novel by Nicholas Sparks as well an episode of NBC's occult drama Constantine.

 Writing and composition

-"Work Song" is a gospel-blues song listed as the ninth track on the album, written solely by Hozier.
+"Work Song" is a gospel-blues song listed as the ninth track on the album, written by Hozier.
 Hozier cites the song as one of his favorites from the record.
 "Work Song" has "nuances of soul" with a "strong melodic bass", composed of percussion, tambourines, guitar, and "murmurous" vocals, while the lyrics describe a love of "undying sweetness" and devotion.
 The song possesses gospel backing vocals and church-like hand-claps, with literary themes of love, sin, and religion returning to the record.